gymynnym/vscode-gitui/README.md

 ### Properties

-- `vscode-gitui.useWSL` : Enable if using GitUI via WSL (Windows only).
+- `vscode-gitui.useWSL` : Enable if using GitUI/Lazygit via WSL (Windows only).
 - `vscode-gitui.useLazygit` : Enable if you want to use Lazygit instead of GitUI.